(This article is an excerpt from our e-book, From Egg to Eggs)

 Before They Arrive

 As the day of delivery approaches, you’ll want to set up the space that will house your tiny new flock members.
 It’s best to have everything prepped and ready about 48 hours before their expected arrival date.
-This will allow time for fresh bedding to dry and the temperature to set.
+Among other things, this will allow time for fresh bedding to dry and the temperature to set.

 Prepare a First Aid Kit

 Whether this is your first flock or your fifth, you should always be prepared for the unexpected.
 Put together your very own chicken first aid kit and keep it close at hand at all times.
-As your babies grow, you’ll likely add to this list, but this will get you started.
+You’ll likely add to it as your babies grow, but this will get you started.
+Your first aid kit should include:

 Q-tips Can be used for cleaning muck off your chicks or applying ointments or salves